 Your students look up to you as an English-tutoring professional, so it’s important to look the part!
 Our dress code is casual, but you should maintain a well-groomed and professional appearance while working with students.
 It’s similar to one you’d find in a university setting.

 Fitted T-shirts are fine, but no sleeveless attire, exposed shoulders, exposed chest or cleavage, sunglasses, or clothing with offensive images/language.

 If a head covering is worn, it should be open and leave a clear, unobstructed view of the face and eyes.

 Tutoring from a quiet, tidy, and well-lit area will help you feel more professional and will drastically reduce distractions for your students.
-Whether you choose to decorate the area around you or simply tutor in front of a blank wall, we ask that the background showing in your video feed be neat and free of any kind of distractions that might prevent the student from being able to focus during the lesson.
+Whether you choose to decorate the area around you or simply tutor in front of a blank wall, we recommend that the background showing in your video feed be neat and free of any kind of distractions that might prevent the student from being able to focus during the lesson.

 You should be sitting up or standing, with your computer resting on a flat surface to avoid camera shake.
 Your camera must be on at all times.
 You may choose to turn off the student's camera if they are a free-trial student and can turn it back on once you feel more comfortable.
 Your face should be fully visible and directly facing into the camera, not looking off to the side.
 If you choose to stand while tutoring, please be sure to raise your computer or webcam to about eye level.
 Please do not tutor from a bed or reclining position, and please avoid having other people visible in the video feed behind you.